Project

 Colorado’s Power Pathway

-The system will span more than a dozen counties, primarily in eastern Colorado, and include:
+The system will span twelve counties, primarily in eastern Colorado, and include:

-• Approximately 550 to 610 miles of new double-circuit transmission line
+• Approximately 550 miles of new double-circuit transmission line

 • First segments in-service by 2025, with other segments complete in 2026 and 2027